4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

    Above buttons allow to manage them.
 2. Preview of currently selected plan from saved one.
 3. Preview on current edited plan.
-4. Selection of root type:
+4. Add saving operation to plan and selection of root type:

    * **Image** - only image is loaded.
-As input file can be used any of image, ROI project, mask project
+As input file can be used any of:

+     + image
+     + ROI project
+     + mask project

-     (each component is loaded as separated entry).
+     (each component is loaded as separated entry),
-   * **Project** - load whole ROI project as it is.
+   * **Project** - load whole ROI project as it is,
    * **Mask project** - load image with mask.
 Possible entry:

+     + ROI project
-     ROI project, mask project
+     + mask project

-   and adding save operation to plan.

 5. Selection of segmentation profile or pipeline to be add to plan.
 6. Selection of measurement set to be add to plan.